-These business loans are part of a scheme known as the Coronavirus Business Interruption Loan Scheme (CBILS), operated through the British Business Bank via over 40 different accredited lenders.
+These specific business loans are part of a scheme known as the Coronavirus Business Interruption Loan Scheme (CBILS), operated through the British Business Bank via over 40 different accredited lenders.

-In order to encourage lending during these uncertain times, providers taking part in the scheme are guaranteed 80% of the finance from the government, who will also pay any interest and fees on the loans for 12 months.
+In order to encourage lending during these uncertain times, any loan providers taking part in the scheme are guaranteed 80% of the finance from the government, who will also pay any interest and fees on the loans for 12 months.

 Who Can Apply for a Business Interruption Loan?